dozy-programmer/Da-Bell/README.md

 #### OS Requirement:
 - Buster
- - this was used instead of bulls-eye due to compatibility issues with packages + RPi Cam Web Interface.
+ - used instead of bulls-eye due to compatibility issues with packages + RPi Cam Web Interface.

 #### Hardware Requirements:
 - Camera